Skip to content

 SettingDefaultMeaning

-Z4J_RECONCILE_INTERVAL60Seconds between passes
+Z4J_RECONCILIATION_SWEEP_SECONDS300Seconds between reconciliation passes

 Every reconciliation that flips a task to lost writes an audit log entry with action=task.reconciled_lost and the reasoning (engine response).
 Auditable and explainable.